Teachers: Kylie Gilcrist & Monica Taylor

 Health and Physical Education provides students with knowledge, skills and behaviours to enable them to achieve a degree of autonomy in developing and maintaining their physical, mental, social and emotional health.
 This domain focuses on the importance of a healthy lifestyle and physical activity in the lives of individuals and groups in our society.

 Year 3 and 4 – This semester the students focus on continuing to improve their ball handling skills such as dribbling, throwing, catching, two handed strike and participating in cooperative games and activities.
+They begin to experiment with game strategy.

-Year 5 and 6 - This semester the students will have further develop their understandings of the relationship between physical activity and being healthy.
+Year 5 and 6 - This semester the students will have further develop their understanding of the relationship between physical activity and being healthy.
 Through their participation in team sports they learn the importance of Fair Play, rules, perseverance, team work and cooperation.